- State Farm vs. American Family: Which one is the cheapest?

 State Farm vs. American Family: Rates for high-risk drivers

-Take a look at the table below for State Farm rates compared to American Family rates.
+Check out the table below to see how State Farm rates compare to American Family rates for different driving violations.

 Type of violation | State Farm | American Family |